 - Synthetic Voice Actor: An early example.
 "Destroy him, my robots!"

 - Unexplained Recovery: After disintegrating, no less.
 However, the clock advances by 10 minutes with each death.

 - Unwinnable: Alongside the aforementioned bug in the Atari 7800 version of the first game, there are many ways in the second game to get stuck, such as running out of robot-disabling or platform-moving items in a tower, preventing access to a passcode number needed to access the next tower, or accidentally blowing up a safe with a landmine, preventing you from completing the musical sequence to unlock the control room elevator.

 - Video Game Lives: You seem to have infinite lives, but you really have six hours before the bomb goes off, and each death subtracts ten minutes from the clock.
+(By the math, you can have no more than thirty-six lives in one game, but unless you can complete the game in less than ten minutes total, if you're on life #36 you've already lost the game.)
 When time is up, Elvin's maniacal laughter sounds and the screen fades to white.